tsherif/space-shooter.c/ARCHITECTURE.md

 #### Windows

 [XInput](https://docs.microsoft.com/en-us/windows/win32/xinput/getting-started-with-xinput) is by far the simplest OS API I worked with on `space-shooter.c`.
-The function `XInputGetState()` queries the current state at a gamepad index and returns `ERROR_SUCCESS` if it's successful, so detecting a gamepad can be done with a simple loop:
+The function `XInputGetState()` queries the current state at a gamepad index and returns `ERROR_SUCCESS` if it's successful, so detecting a gamepad can be done with a simple loop.

 ```c
 XINPUT_STATE xInputState;